wakayinjaF/kyrus.github.io/README.md

 # kyrus.github.io
-This page contains content of afood shop.
+This page contains the content of a food shop.
-Where one can place orders for the desired meal.
-Further more, one can event contact to food shop incase of need of delivery.
+Where one can place orders for the desired meal Further, one can contact a food shop in case of delivery.
 The website is fully